 More specifically, if you want to avoid taxes and a penalty for withdrawing from a 529 plan for your college-aged student, you can use the money to cover only the following:

-• Room and board, if you’re attending at least half-time and pursuing a degree or certificate program
+Funds can be used for room and board if you attend at least half-time and pursue a degree or certificate program.

 As long as the money is used for qualified education expenses for the college-aged student, there is no withdrawal limit for 529 plans.